mariashkolnik/API-Doc_Template-v.4/API Documentation Template_v3.md

 For each REST API specification, the following information should be included:

-• Purpose of the API.
+• Purpose of the API;

-• URL of resources and API including the version number.
+• URL of resources and API including the version number;

-• HTTP verbs supported.
+• HTTP verbs supported;

-• Representations supported: JSON ( XML is optional)
+• Representations supported: JSON ( XML is optional);

-• Response schema (*and where PUT, POST, PATCH are supported -- request schema*).
+• Response schema (*and where PUT, POST, PATCH are supported -- request schema*);

-• Links supported
+• Links supported:

 • Response status codes supported.